darja bajagić's art is difficult to look at and difficult to look away from

 I hear about negative reactions secondhand, but hardly direct.
-For those that take offence to my artwork, yes, I understand -- that is, that it is, often, a fault of their hypersensitivity, which is encouraged nowadays.
-What is in fact obscene, offensive and oppressive is this hypersensitivity, imposing morality.
-But, as an empathetic person, I am able to feel pity for those who have, perhaps unknowingly, succumbed to becoming sensitised and sanitised -- may their lost souls, who have forsaken truth and forfeited freedom, R.I.P.
+For those that take offense to my artwork, yes, I understand — that is, that it is, often, a fault of their hypersensitivity, which is encouraged nowadays.
+What is in fact obscene, offensive, and oppressive is this hypersensitivity, imposing morality.
+But, as an empathetic person, I am able to feel pity for those who have, perhaps unknowingly, succumbed to becoming sensitized and sanitized — may their lost souls, who have forsaken truth and forfeited freedom, R.I.P.

 The Bianca Brust works, for example, are challenging, not just in the content, which is about a murdered girl, but in the way a moral guide is absent.
 Is it a tribute?
 A memento mori?
 An icon?
 Something loving in it?
 Or are we supposed to be incredibly outraged?
 The moralising gap is very brave, and obviously causes the work to be so powerful.

-It is a three-part piece, centralised on Bianca Brust (which is not her real name), the everyman.
-The other two heads loosely symbolise the Greek Muses of comedy (Maddy O’Reilly as Thalia) and tragedy (Kali Michaels as Melpomene) -- in essence, as mirror images or negatives of the other.
+It is a three-part piece, centralized on Bianca Brust (which is not her real name), the everyman.
+The other two heads loosely symbolize the Greek Muses of comedy (Maddy O’Reilly as Thalia) and tragedy (Kali Michaels as Melpomene) — in essence, as mirror images or negatives of the other.

 In 2008, Bianca was murdered by a friend, Matthias Schoormann, who was a guitar player in Carpe Noctem, a black metal band, after she had rebuffed his unwelcome romantic and sexual advances.
 He strangled her and decapitated her corpse, photographing it and posting the pictures under the username “I H8 U” in a post he titled “Dead Whore” on a gore website.
 He wrote nothing other than adding smiley faces under each picture.
 After posting, he set fire to his apartment and drove off with Bianca’s head in a backpack, committing suicide by driving headfirst into a semi-trailer truck.

-That lack of judgement, the ambiguity, the refusal to dumb down or moralise or sanitise -- to me this is the most important part of your practice.
+That lack of judgement, the ambiguity, the refusal to dumb down or moralize or sanitize — to me this is the most important part of your practice.
 It creates space for the viewer to actually think about what they’re seeing.
 It’s rare, there’s so much rush to judge and condemn at the moment.The experience, then, of coming across your work is so varied; tenderness, sadness, shock, outrage, disgust… strange and conflicting emotions.

 Violent images matter.
 We must force ourselves to see.
 We are not bloodless.
-Violent images are not dangerous, but what is is the overwhelming effort to sanitise, delete our access to an unvarnished reality.
+Violent images are not dangerous, but what is is the overwhelming effort to sanitize and delete our access to an unvarnished reality.